 Why Study Educational Leadership at Wilkes?

-Our low-residency program addresses the needs and challenges facing education professionals in contemporary society.
+Our low-residency EdD program addresses the needs and challenges facing education professionals in contemporary society.
 We offer globally diverse perspectives on education and leadership.
 You'll study with students living all over the world, most often working in educational institutions.
 You'll collaborate with peers in person and online, forming a rich global network that extends beyond graduation.
 During the program, you'll attend three residencies of four days each and complete a dissertation.
+Online EdD coursework allows for you to maintain work-life balance and gives working professionals the flexibility they need to complete the program.
+Earning your doctorate in education can give you the opportunity to grow yourself as a leader and pursue new career opportunities that are both challenging and rewarding.

 What Will You Learn as an EdD Student?